Code-Institute-Submissions/dkeddie-MS2/README.md

 2. Retrieve flight prices for those destinations from the users current location.

-    - As the intention of the site is to determine the best months to travel to a particular destination, this information will provide the price from which flights start from to the destination in that particular month.
+    - As the intention of the site is to determine the best months to travel to a particular destination, this information will provide the lowest price from which flights start from to the destination in that particular month.
 This information is provided from the Skycanner.net API.

 3. Show users where in the world the selected destination is located.